Honjok: Solo economy

 The National Statistical Office estimates 65.6 million household units in 2025, and 762 million units in 2035, and will continue to grow.
 The proportion of female economic activities and the proportion of working households will also increase, thus increasing the proportion of HMR.
-In the past, there are many images of instant food and spicy foods, including Hyega lunchboxes, Baekjongwon lunches, etc. Due to convenient packaging and short cooking times, one-person households and consumer trends, the outlook for HMR markets is considered bright.
+In the past, there were many images of instant food and spicy foods, including Hyega lunchboxes, Baekjongwon lunches, etc. Due to convenient packaging and short cooking times, one-person households and consumer trends, the outlook for HMR markets is considered bright.

 Companies' customized strategies

-The one-person households have shifted from high-capacity to small-powered and small-power centers to major commercial products and sales strategy.
+The one-person households have shifted from high-capacity to small-powered and small-power centers to major commercial products and sales strategies.
 The Big Mart re-configures the criteria for "1 serving" by collecting recommendations from the Ministry of Health and Welfare, the Ministry of Food, Agriculture, Forestry and Fisheries, and cooking expert opinions.
-In other words, as the number of single-person households grows, hon-bap and hon-sul are established as universal cultures, and in the food and beverage industry, there is a tendency to reduce the size of products and sell them in small packages.
+In other words, as the number of single-person households grows, honbap and honsul are established as universal cultures, and in the food and beverage industry, there is a tendency to reduce the size of products and sell them in small packages.
 It aims to reduce the size and capacity of larger family sizes and family sizes to accommodate smaller family sizes.

 The market for marketing and commodity development aimed at one-person households is also the food and restaurant market, which accounts for most of the consumer spending.
 Products that are suitable for eating alone are being released, and products with moderate amounts of food are available for as many as two to three servings.
 Furthermore, the latest products are being released in terms of the quality and quantity of the products.

 For example, Orion Confectionery is focusing on the resizing strategy of the food and beverage industry, which is adjusting the individual shape of existing hit products to "bite size" or introducing a new quantity of food that an individual can eat.
 After 35 years, Orion Confectionery has released the "Doctor Yuda Zemini", a smaller version of Dada.
 Orion Confectionery's popular pie products, 'Choco Pie Chung', 'Choco Pie Deli Banana', and 'Fresh Berry' convenience packages have also gained in popularity.
-Convenience store exclusive package products consist of good quantity to eat at once and can be enjoy on the commute as a morning breakfast or in the afternoon as a snack.
+Convenience store exclusive package products consist of good quantities to eat at once and can be enjoyed on the commute as a morning breakfast or in the afternoon as a snack.
 Binggrae introduced "Together signature", a premium small-sized cup product, 42 years after Together launched the product last year, and recently released 'Together signature cream cheese' with a premium cream cheese brand 'kiri' in France.